sees9730/CubeSatMissionPlanner/docs/targets.rst

 * **Celestial Coordinates**: Specified in the equatorial coordinate system:
   - **Right Ascension**: Given in hours (HH), minutes (MM), and seconds (SS)
   - **Declination**: Given in degrees (dd), minutes (mm), and seconds (ss)
   - These coordinates precisely define the target's position in the sky.
-More accurate coordinates lead to better observation planning
+More accurate coordinates lead to better observation planning.

-* **Rotation Angle**: Defines the orientation of the instrument relative to the target
+* **Rotation Angle**: Defines the orientation of the instrument relative to the target.
-  - Important for spectrographic observations or specific instrument alignments
+  - Important for spectrographic observations or specific instrument alignments.
-  - Measured in degrees (0-360°)
+  - Measured in degrees (0-360°).

-* **Base Priority**: A numerical value determining the target's importance
+* **Base Priority**: A numerical value determining the target's importance.
-  - **Lower values indicate higher priority for scheduling**
+  - **Lower values indicate higher priority for scheduling.**
-  - Used in the scheduling algorithm to resolve conflicts when multiple targets are visible
+  - Used in the scheduling algorithm to resolve conflicts when multiple targets are visible.

-* **Survey Association**: Each target must belong to a survey
+* **Survey Association**: Each target must belong to a survey.
-  - Links the target to specific observation parameters defined in the :ref:`survey_info_section`
+  - Links the target to specific observation parameters defined in the :ref:`survey_info_section`.
-  - Determines exposure time, observation mode, and other parameters
+  - Determines exposure time, observation mode, and other parameters.

 Example Target Entry:
 ------------------